The Third Level

 Answer:

 Sam's letter tells Charley that he has reached Galesburg in the year 1894.
-He says that life there is peaceful and enjoyable.
-He asks Charley and Louisa to come there too.
-The letter makes the story more interesting because we do not know if Sam really travelled to the past or if it was only a dream.
+He writes that life there is peaceful, simple, and happy.
+He asks Charley and Louisa to come and live there too.
+The letter makes the story more interesting and mysterious.
+It also makes us wonder whether Sam really travelled to the past or if it was only a dream.

 5. "The modern world is full of fear, worry and stress."
 Do you agree?
 Give reasons.